ASP.NET vs ASP.NET Core

 What are the Benefits of Building Web Apps as an ASP.NET?

-Another question here might be what’s the reason for using a framework for C#-based backend development?
+Another question here might be: what’s the reason for using a framework for C#-based backend development?
 What are the advantages that specifically .NET delivers?

-.NET just does what all good development frameworks are supposed to do.
-It provides developers with a ready-to-use application architecture, libraries with patterns and page templates, ready web app functionality (like authentication, access control, page display, etc.)
+.NET does what all good development frameworks are supposed to do.
+It provides developers with a ready-to-use application architecture, libraries with patterns and page templates, and ready web app functionality (like authentication, access control, page display, etc.)

 .NET framework